SCMcoding/S.M.L-Official-Website/README.md

 6/8/2021: Website V06.1: Website status refresh.
 Music Status Checker is officially avalible on the website

-10/14/2021 Website v06.2 Blog page and Gallery page are taken out of service.
+10/14/2021 Website v06.2 Blog page and Gallery page are disabled.